Why AI Training Work Still Needs Expert Intelligence for Frontier Models

 The skills needed combine domain knowledge with the ability to spot when models exploit shortcuts rather than develop genuine understanding.

-This work pays well because it requires analytical thinking about what models should learn from unlabeled data.
 You need to understand both the domain and how self-supervision can fail, making it suitable for workers who can think critically about model behavior without ground-truth labels to guide them.

-7. Federated Learning
+7. Federated learning

+You validate outputs from models trained on decentralized sources, ensuring quality remains consistent despite training on separate datasets that were never merged.
 You might verify medical predictions from models trained across hospitals without sharing patient records, assess keyboard predictions from models that learned on individual phones, or confirm fraud detection from models trained on separate financial institutions.

 Your expertise ensures the aggregated model works reliably despite learning from fragmented, privacy-protected sources.